excellogalihs/arch/README.md

 end)
 ```

 **Why laid out this way?** `modules-left/center/right` are the bar's three zones.
 Workspaces go on the left (near your window list), the clock sits center (glanceable at a distance), and system status — notifications, network, volume, battery, tray icons — groups on the right, matching the layout most desktop bars use.
 The `custom/notification` module is just a clickable bell icon that talks to `swaync` (already turned on in Step 26) via `swaync-client` — waybar itself has no idea what a notification even is, it's only forwarding clicks.
+The `tray` module is included in `modules-right` because Step 33 hooks the Wi-Fi tray icon into it.

 ---